rails/rails/guides/source/testing.md

 The small green dot displayed means that the test has passed successfully.

-NOTE: In that process, we first wrote a test which fails for a desired functionality, then we wrote some code which adds the functionality and finally we ensured that our test passes.
+NOTE: In that process, a test was written first which fails for a desired functionality, then after, some code was written which adds the functionality.
+Finally, the test was run again to ensure it passes.
 This approach to software development is referred to as _Test-Driven Development_ (TDD).

 #### Reporting Errors